ooni/sysadmin/README.md

 "apt-get update && apt-get -y install python-simplejson"
 ```

+Rule of thumb: if you need some python packages **only** for ansible module to
+work and don't need it in system-wide pip repository, then you should put these
+modules in separate virtual environment and set proper
+`ansible_python_interpreter` for the play.
+See `docker_py` role and grep for
+`/root/venv` for examples.

 ## ooni-backend

 This ansible role installs ooni-backend from git repo via pip in a python